-Our General Partner is partially-owned by certain of our current and prior named executive officers.
-We pay quarterly distributions to our General Partner in accordance with our partnership agreement with respect to its ownership of its general partner interest as specified in our partnership agreement.
-The amount of each quarterly distribution that we must pay to our General Partner is based solely on the provisions of our partnership agreement, which agreement specifies the amount of cash we distribute to our General Partner based on the amount of cash that we distribute to our limited partners each quarter.
-Accordingly, the cash distributions we make to our General Partner bear no relationship to the level or components of compensation of our General Partner's executive officer.
-Distributions to our General Partner are described in detail in Note 8 to our consolidated financial statements.
-Our named executive officer also owns directly and indirectly certain of our limited partner interests and, accordingly, receives quarterly distributions.
-Such per unit distributions equal the per unit distributions made to all our limited partners and bear no relationship to the level of compensation of the named executive officer.
+Our General Partner is ultimately controlled by the general partner of ETE, which general partner entity is partially-owned by certain of our current and prior named executive officers.
+We pay quarterly distributions to our General Partner in accordance with our Partnership Agreement with respect to its ownership of a general partner interest and the incentive distribution rights specified in our Partnership Agreement.
+The amount of each quarterly distribution that we must pay to our General Partner is based solely on the provisions of our Partnership Agreement, which agreement specifies the amount of cash we distribute to our General Partner based on the amount of cash that we distribute to our limited partners each quarter.
+Accordingly, the cash distributions we make to our General Partner bear no relationship to the level or components of compensation of our General Partner's executive officers.
+Our General Partner's distribution rights are described in detail in Note 7 to our consolidated financial statements.
+Our named executive officers also own directly and indirectly certain of our limited partner interests and, accordingly, receive quarterly distributions.
+Such per unit distributions equal the per unit distributions made to all our limited partners and bear no relationship to the level of compensation of the named executive officers.

-For a more detailed description of the compensation of our named executive officers, please see "Compensation Tables" below.
+For a more detailed description of the compensation of our named executive officers, please see "- Compensation Tables" below.

-Compensation Committee of ETE and ETP
+Compensation Committee

 We are a limited partnership and our units are listed on the NYSE.
-ETP is also a limited partnership whose units are listed on the NYSE.
-Although the rules of the NYSE do not require publicly traded limited partnerships to have a compensation committee, the board of directors of ETP's general partner has established a compensation committee.
-The board of directors of our General Partner established the ETE Compensation Committee in October of 2008.
-Paul E. Glaske serves as the chair of the ETE Compensation Committee.
+Although the rules of the NYSE do not require publicly traded limited partnerships to have a compensation committee, the board of directors of our General Partner has established a Compensation Committee that is composed of two directors of our General Partner (Messrs.
+Byrne and Grimm) who our General Partner has determined to be "independent" (as that term is defined in the applicable NYSE corporate governance standards) and one director (Mr. Davis) who is not "independent" under the NYSE standards.